CS-205-S21/team_1_4/CODE_DOCUMENTATION.md

      *  QString's .toStdString function on the return value.
      */
     QString intVectorToQString(vector<int> vec);

     /**
+     * @brief messageParse - Parses user message strings into a vector
+     *  of seperated messages
+     * @param message - A string holding all messages between the user
+     *  and one other, formatted ONLY like:
+     *  "senderName:Sender's message|otherSenderName:Other sender's message|", etc.
+     *  Typically only used on message strings read in straight from the database
+     * @return vector<QString> - A vector of individual messages, with
+     *  sender's name attached to the front of each message of the */ vector<QString> messageParse(string message);

+    /**
+     * @brief messageUnparse - Turns a vector of QStrings into a single QString
+     *  seperated by '|' characters
+     * @param message - A vector of QStrings
+     * @return QString - Single QString of QStrings from vector */
+    QString messageUnparse(vector<QString> message);

+    /**
      * @brief getPetIdMax - Getter method for petIdMax